Rochester moving forward on municipal IDs

 The Rochester City Council will review the proposed ordinance at its upcoming meetings and could adopt municipal IDs by the end of June.

-Andrew Stehr, circulation services manager at the library, told the council Monday a municipal ID could help marginalized people in the area better connect to local services.
-The city received positive feedback from various nonprofits, banks, pharmacies and even Rochester Public Schools for the idea, all of whom said they would accept a community ID in some fashion.
+Andrew Stehr, circulation services manager at the library, told the council Monday that a municipal ID could help marginalized people in the area better connect to local services.
+The city received positive feedback from nonprofits, banks, pharmacies and even Rochester Public Schools for the idea.
+All said they would accept a community ID in some fashion.

 "This hits a lot of our diversity, equity, inclusion goals," Stehr said.